deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 He’d just killed someone.
 He’d maybe…

-Spurred by...something…he checked on Baton Guy.
+Spurred by...something…he checked on Axe Guy.
 When he put a finger to the guy’s throat, he found a pulse, which made him sag with relief.
 He didn’t know if he could have handled killing *two* men.
 He’d never killed anyone before.

 …Wait, no. He had.
 There’d been that fight in Izbrk, with the Chehnash mercenaries.
 They’d been people too.
 But...